Privacy Policy

 13.11 Withdrawal & Complaints

-You may withdraw consent for public display of your name or Telegram data processing at any time via admin@virtuousrestaurants.com.
+You may withdraw consent for public display of your name or WhatsApp data processing at any time via admin@virtuousrestaurants.com.

 Complaints may be submitted to the UK Information Commissioner’s Office (ICO).